Woman standing in front of a lake holding a Canadian flag with the mountains and woods in the background

 Key data about Canada

-- Size: 9.98 million square kilometres, 70 per cent nature, second largest country in the world by surface area
+• Size: 9.98 million square kilometres; 70 per cent nature; second largest country in the world by surface area

-- Traffic: people drive on the right side of the road, speeds are measured in km/h (kilometres per hour)
+• Road traffic: right-hand traffic, speeds are measured in km/h (kilometres per hour)

-- German Embassy in Canada: Ottawa (Consulate General locations in Montreal, Toronto and Vancouver)
+• German Embassy in Canada: Ottawa (Consulate General locations in Montreal, Toronto, and Vancouver)

 More information